-When wildcrafting wild plants, it is important avoid over-picking the leaves on any single vine so you do not compromise its continued growth.
+When wildcrafting wild plants, it is important to avoid over-picking the leaves on any single vine so you do not compromise its continued growth cycle.

 Store your leaves like you would any leafy green vegetable in a plastic bag or container in the fridge.
 For storage purposes, if you keep the stem intact they will last longer.

 Red grapevine leaves, although pretty much inedible as a fresh or pickled food, can be used in medicinal formulas, teas and tinctures for their beneficial properties.

 While you can eat the young tender greens raw in salads or as a steamed leafy vegetable, most larger types or those harvested later in the season are not as palatable and can have a tough fibrous texture and astringent taste.

 Depending on the time of year and plant location, the leaves can become rather thick and chewy, especially when exposed to direct sunlight for a good portion of the day.

 Wild grape leaves contain a significant amount of tannin content that is best when broken down via a pickling or fermentation process.
 This produces a soft tender, tangy and subtly sweet leaf that can be used as wraps for food fillings.
 This technique also, in our opinion, makes them more digestible so their polyphenols and other phytonutrients can be nutritionally utilized.

 The fresh leaves are often employed for their tannin content when making homemade lacto-fermented pickled vegetables, like green beans or cucumber, to give them a crunchy texture.